peachch/rdme/june_ tJvT.md

-> Concern 1: You overload the prefixes p1 and p2 around line 281 and 323.
-Because of this I'm not sure what you refer to on line 378.

-  The function in 378 is $f_{class}$, so the prefixes follow the classification model shown in line 323.
-Otherwise, line 281 represents the generation model $f_{rgen}$.

 > Concern 2: Do you fine tune your baseline models on the ethics and moral stories datasets?
 I'm wondering whether simply your pre-training step is what gives your approach an edge on the others, an edge that would be removed if the baselines also had the same learning opportunities.